 Flax Seed Oil: Oil produced from the herb, flax.
 Rich in healthy omega-3s that get destroyed with heat.
 Best used for dips and salad dressings.

 Coconut Oil: This is the newest oil to hit the food scene and is very popular.
 Many cooks are using it instead of butter, as it is a solid not a liquid at room temperature.
-But the health benefits are still to be researched as the long term affects of consuming this oil is not known.
-It contains 92% saturated fat.
+Coconut oil is 92% saturated fat.
+Those who are on a high fat, low carbohydrate diet swear by coconut oil.
+But the health benefits are still to be researched as the long term affects of consuming so much saturated fat.
 For cooking, it’s smoking point is on the low side, at about 350ºF.
 Most health professionals advice to use coconut oil sparingly.

 Although most of the recipes that I post here on my blog request a specific oil, now that you are oil-educated, you can easily substitute with the oils of your choice.
 You’ll notice a difference especially when the oil is uncooked, and used in salads and dips.
 And pretty soon, you will have nice collection of oils in your cupboard, too!